facebookexperimental/Recoil/docs/docs/api-reference/utils/selectorFamily.md

 }
 ```

-## Query Example
+## Async Query Example

-Selector Families are also useful to use for passing parameters to queries:
+Selector Families are also useful to use for passing parameters to queries.
+Note that using a selector to abstract queries like this should still be "pure" functions which always return the same result for a given set of inputs and dependency values.
+See [this guide](/docs/guides/asynchronous-data-queries) for more examples.

 ```jsx
 const myDataQuery = selectorFamily({